Edexcel Awards in mathematics About Edexcel Awards in mathematics

 They’re aimed at students who:

-- need to develop their mathematical skills in a particular area (number and measure, algebra or statistical methods) and build confidence in the subject before progressing to GCSE, A level or further study in mathematics
+- need to develop their mathematical skills in a particular area (number and measure or algebra) and build confidence in the subject before progressing to GCSE, A level or further study in mathematics

 - want to gain a qualification that demonstrates their mathematical ability.